All UWE Bristol students and staff are issued with a username and password to access University systems (eg email, myUWE, and Blackboard).

 A unique and strong password reduces the risk of data breaches and protects you from many threats such as identity theft.
 One of the most common ways that hackers break into computers is by guessing passwords.

-The University will never email or call you to confirm your username and password.
+The University will never email or call you to confirm your password.

 - Share passwords with anyone.

 - Write passwords on a note or store them where they can be accessed by others.

 - Make passwords using personal information, such as your name or family names.

 - Just capitalise the first character or only add a number to the end; this is well known to hackers and they test for it.

 Who should I contact if I'm not sure?